wikkiewikkie/Marisol/README.md

 ## What's a Bates Number?

-Bates numbers are identifiers placed on each page in a git stcollection of documents so that they can be uniquely identified.
+Bates numbers are identifiers placed on each page in a collection of documents so that they can be uniquely identified.
 They are frequently used in the legal field when producing documents in connection with a legal proceeding.
 The name "Bates number" comes from a time when the numbers were stamped on paper documents using a hand stamp that would increment the number each time it was used.
 These hand stamps were invented by Edwin G. *Bates* in 1891 and the name